 Please note that links displayed within the curation interface will vary depending on database contents and the permissions of the curator.
+Some infrequently used links are usually hidden by default.
+These can be enabled by clicking the ‘Show all’ toggle switch.

 Adding new sender details¶